IRS Statute of Limitations and the Collection Statute Expiration Date (CSED)

 The timer will also start if the IRS creates a tax return for an uncooperative taxpayer who did not prepare and submit their own return.
 This is called a “Substitute for Return.”

-If a tax return is audited and the IRS determines that additional tax are due to the government, then the 10-year statute of limitations for the additional taxes begins when the additional taxes are assessed.
+If a tax return is audited and the IRS determines that additional taxes are due to the government, then the 10-year statute of limitations for the additional taxes begins when the IRS assesses taxes.

 Expiration of the 10-Year Statute of Limitations

-The statute of limitations generally expires after 10 years.
+The time period for the statute of limitations is 10 years, during which the IRS can assess or collect taxes.
 In other words, the timer stops ticking at 10 years, triggering the expiration of the tax.
 At that point, the IRS can no longer assess additional taxes or attempt to collect the tax debt.

 The IRS will do everything within its power under the law to get a taxpayer to pay their tax debts prior to the 10 year expiration of the statute of limitations.
 This includes a series of increasingly more severe and threatening notices or letters.
 These are followed by liens, levies and wage garnishments.
 The IRS even has the power to cancel your passport for tax debts that are unpaid.